Pedagogy and Methodology

 Prerequisites/Permission: graduate standing and permission of instructor

-2. Brief paper on the contribution of an early scholar of Islamic studies or Orientalism, also to be briefly presented in the seminar (10 percent).
+2. Brief account of current scholarship in a particular subfield of Islamic studies, also to be presented in the seminar (20 percent).

 3. Participation: discussion and active engagement with the work of the seminar is also an essential factor (20 percent).

 Carl W. Ernst, Following Muhammad: Rethinking Islam in the Contemporary World (UNC Press, 2003).

 Marshall Hodgson, The Venture of Islam: Conscience and History in a World Civilization (University of Chicago Press, 1972), volumes 1 and 2.